 Behavioral Health Workforce Apprenticeship Program

-The behavioral health apprenticeship (BHA) program has three pathways: Behavioral health technician, substance use disorder professional (SUDP), and peer counselor.
-Apprentices earn while they learn and will receive college credits for the classroom portion of the program.
+The behavioral health apprenticeship program has three pathways: Behavioral health technician, substance use disorder professional (SUDP), and peer counselor.
+Apprentices earn while they learn and receive college credits for the classroom portion of the program.

-This apprenticeship program aims to:
+The Behavioral Health Apprenticeship program aims to:

 • Create additional entry points to the behavioral health field